slimgroup/JUDI.jl/README.md

 JUDI is a framework for large-scale seismic modeling and inversion and designed to enable rapid translations of algorithms to fast and efficient code that scales to industry-size 3D problems.
 The focus of the package lies on seismic modeling as well as PDE-constrained optimization such as full-waveform inversion (FWI) and imaging (LS-RTM).
 Wave equations in JUDI are solved with [Devito](https://www.devitoproject.org), a Python domain-specific language for automated finite-difference (FD) computations.
 JUDI's modeling operators can also be used as layers in (convolutional) neural networks to implement physics-augmented deep learning algorithms.
 For this, check out JUDI's deep learning extension [JUDI4Flux](https://github.com/slimgroup/JUDI4Flux.jl).

+## FAQ

+You can find an FAQ with answers to issues at [FAQ](https://github.com/slimgroup/JUDI.jl/wiki/FAQ)

 ## Installation and prerequisites

 You can find installation instruction in our Wiki at [Installation](https://github.com/slimgroup/JUDI.jl/wiki/Installation)